clintonium-119/PrinceOfArabia/README.md

 ### Misc Tweaks (if memory allows)
 - Add a 'fat' enemy - he's kind of a classic staple, with a unique fighting style
 - Add Jaffar as final fighter (haven't checked if this is implemented or not)
-- Spikes should trigger (without harm) when jumping over them
+- ~~Spikes should trigger (without harm) when jumping over them~~
 - Require pushing up to exit level
 - Reduce time for tiles falling when hitting from below
+- Ensure 1 minute time penalty is in play for dying and restarting level

 ---